-For automobile accidents, Colorado law extends the statute of limitations to three years.
+For automobile accidents, Colorado law extends the personal injury statute of limitations to three years.

 A statute of limitations is a law that says how much time an injured party has to sue the person at fault.

-This means that if you wait too long to take your personal injury claim to court, the person responsible can raise the statute of limitations as a defense.
+This means that if you wait too long to take your personal injury claim to court, the person responsible can raise the statute of limitations in Colorado as a defense.